Group Therapy Frequently Asked Questions1. What is group?

 Group offers an opportunity for students to meet in a non-judgmental space to address important issues.
 It may help to improve awareness of yourself and others, improve your skills interacting with others, and help you feel more connected and not so alone with your concerns.

 Group therapy is often a helpful option for students adjusting to college life, who may be feeling isolated or lonely, who have difficulties/discomfort in social situations, or students looking to find others that they can relate to and open up with.
 All registered students, both undergraduate and graduate, are eligible to join group, with no session limit.

-Students must speak with a counselor before attending group; you can call (631) 632-6720 or walk-in to CAPS and ask to speak with a counselor about your group options.
+Students must speak with a counselor before attending group; you can call (631) 632-6720 and ask to speak with a counselor about your group options.
 You will work collaboratively with the counselor to explore what group would be the best fit for you.
-Next, you would schedule a group screening appointment (approximately 30 minutes) where you can meet with a group therapist, ask any questions or address any concerns, and make sure you and the group are a good fit for one another.
+Next, you would schedule a group screening appointment (approximately 30 minutes) where you can speak with the group therapist, ask any questions or address any concerns, and make sure you and the group are a good fit for one another.
 Once you’ve been invited to group, check out the Group Therapy Tips page to be best prepared.

 We attempt to set group dates/times based on the time that works best for as many of the interested students as possible.
 Most groups do not form until several weeks into the semester.
 If you have an idea for or interest in a group that is not being offered, please contact us with your suggestion.
 We are always forming new groups!
 Check out our current group offerings.

 Because of the coronavirus, and to maintain social distancing, CAPS therapy groups are currently being offered through Zoom.